zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 Tests are run as part of the build steps in msbuild.
 You can also run tests from within Visual Studio by using the Test Explorer.

+#### Test coverage for code leveraging the VS SDK

+Toolkit code that uses the VS SDK requires different versions of the SDK for each major version of Visual Studio.
+There will generally be two different versions in play at a given time - for example in July 2022, SDKs supporting VS 2019 (v16) and VS 2022 (v17) are in use.
+This Toolkit code should be exercised with each version of the VS SDK that the Toolkit could be running with.

+Tests covering code (and projects) using the VS SDK must reside in shared projects, that are referenced by VS-version-specific test projects.
+This allows us to run the code under test with the same conditions and references as the Toolkit.
+It also allows us to iterate more quickly during local development using a single version of Visual Studio, by allowing us to filter out projects (and tests) by version.

+See tests projects listed under [toolkit-architecture](./designs/toolkit-architecture/README.md#projects-and-assemblies) for a high level description of the current test project arrangements.

 ### Adding Metrics

 Instructions for how to prototype and develop metrics specific to this Toolkit can be found on the [Toolkit Common repo](https://github.com/aws/aws-toolkit-common/tree/master/telemetry).